...and the Apollo Program was born

 Kennedy believed that the U. S. people had all the resources and talents necessary, but he said the truth of the matter was that they have never made the national decisions or convened the national resources required for such leadership.
 They had never specified long-term goals within an urgent time frame, or managed the time and resources of the United States to ensure the fulfillment of those goals.

 Recognizing the lead obtained by the Soviets with their large rocket engines, which gave them many months of lead, and recognizing the likelihood that they would exploit this lead for many more months in the future, with even more impressive successes, Kennedy said that anyway the U.S. were required to make new efforts on its own.
 He added that although the U. S. could not guarantee that one day it would be the first, the U. S. could guarantee that not doing this effort would had left it last.
-He said that the United States of America ran an additional risk by doing so in full view of the entire World, but as the feat of astronaut Alan Shepard showed, this same risk increased the stature of the United States of America when it was successful.
+He said that the United States of America ran an additional risk by doing so in full view of the entire World, but as the feat of the suborbita flight of astronaut Alan Shepard on May 5 of the same year showed, this same risk increased the stature of the United States of America when it was successful.
 But for Kennedy that was not merely a race.

 Now the space was open to the U. S., and according to the U. S. president, its enthusiasm to share its meaning was not governed by the efforts of others.
 He said that the U.S. was going into space because free people should fully participate in whatever Humankind must undertake.